Thomas Fitzherbert

 Thomas Fitzherbert (1552 – 17 August 1640) was an English Jesuit.

 Early life

 Fitzherbert was born at Swynnerton, Staffordshire.
 He was the eldest son and heir of William Fitzherbert and grandson of Sir Anthony Fitzherbert, a Justice of the Common Pleas.
 His father having died whilst he was an infant, he was, even as a child, the head of an important family and the first heir born at Swynnerton, where his descendants have since flourished and still remain Catholics.
-He was trained to piety and firmness in his religion by his mother, and when sent to Oxford in his sixteenth year he confessed his faith with a courage that grew with the various trials, of which he has left us an interesting memoir (Foley, Records of English Province S.J., II, 210).
+He was trained to piety and firmness in his religion by his mother, and when sent to Oxford in his sixteenth year he confessed his faith with a courage that grew with the various trials, of which he has left us an interesting memoir.
 At last he was forced to keep in hiding, and in 1572 he was imprisoned for recusancy.
 On his release he moved to London.